tokilabs/tractor/README.md

 - `@Controller` and `@Endpoint` decorators for Hapi routing
 - `Request` class you can extend to automatically deserialize the request

+## Versions

+Tractor's minor version now matches the hapi major version, beginning with Hapi 18.
+Anything lower than that is for Hapi 16.x.

+We do not support Hapi 17 (simply because we never used it, feel free to submit a PR)

 ## Simple Usage

 ```typescript